syncfusion-content/maui-docs/MAUI/DataGrid/loadMore.md

 # Load More in MAUI DataGrid (SfDataGrid)

-TThe DataGrid enables the Load more option when the `SfDataGrid.AllowLoadMore` property is set to true.
+TThe DataGrid enables the Load more option when the [SfDataGrid.AllowLoadMore](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_AllowLoadMore) property is set to true.
 When the Load more feature is enabled, an interactive load more view will be displayed on the SfDataGrid only when the grid reaches the maximum scroll offset while scrolling down.
-It loads a subset of data into its data source at runtime when users tap the `DataGridLoadMoreView`.
+It loads a subset of data into its data source at runtime when users tap the [DataGridLoadMoreView](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridLoadMoreView.html).

 ## Load more command
-The DataGrid loads a subset of data to its data source at runtime by triggering an ICommand bound to the `SfDataGrid.LoadMoreCommand` property.
+The DataGrid loads a subset of data to its data source at runtime by triggering an ICommand bound to the [SfDataGrid.LoadMoreCommand](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_LoadMoreCommand) property.
 It will be executed when the user taps the load more view.

-Set the `SfDataGrid.IsBusy` property to true before loading items to notify the grid that more items are about to be loaded.
+Set the [SfDataGrid.IsBusy](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_IsBusy ) property to true before loading items to notify the grid that more items are about to be loaded.
 Set the property to false after successfully loading items into the grid.
 When loading items, customize the duration for displaying the activity indicator by introducing a delay based on specific requirements.

 To enable and load items at runtime, follow the code example: